Quantum information theory and Fourier multipliers on quantum groups: Introduction

-The paper is organized as follows.
-Section \ref{Sec-preliminaries} gives background on noncommutative $\L^p$-spaces, compact quantum groups and operator space theory.
-These notions are fundamental for us.
-In Section \ref{Sec-convolution}, we prove that the convolution induces a \textit{completely} bounded map on some noncommutative $\L^p$-spaces associated to some suitable compact quantum groups.
-In Section \ref{Sec-bounded}, we describe bounded Fourier multipliers from $\L^1(\QG)$ into $\L^p(\QG)$ where $\QG$ is a co-amenable compact quantum group of Kac type.
+In Section \ref{Sec-convolution}, we prove that the convolution induces a \textit{completely} bounded map on some noncommutative $\L^p$-spaces associated to quantum hypergroups.
+In Section \ref{Sec-bounded}, we describe bounded multipliers from $\L^1(\cal{M})$ into $\L^p(\cal{M})$ where $\cal{M}$ is a co-amenable quantum hypergroup (e.g. a co-amenable compact quantum group of Kac type).
 We deduce from Section \ref{Sec-convolution} that these multipliers are necessarily completely bounded with the same completely bounded norm.
-We also describe by duality the (completely) bounded Fourier multiplier $\L^p(\QG) \to \L^\infty(\QG)$ which will be useful for obtaining the result on the classical capacities.
-In Section \ref{completely-bounded-description}, we describe some completely bounded Fourier multipliers on compact quantum groups of Kac type beyond the coamenable case.

-In Section \ref{Bounded-vs-cb}, we compare the spaces of bounded maps and of completely bounded maps from $\L^1(\mathcal{M})$ into $\L^\infty(\mathcal{M})$.
+We also describe by duality the (completely) bounded multipliers $\L^p(\cal{M}) \to \L^\infty(\cal{M})$ which will be useful for obtaining the result on the classical capacities.
+In Section \ref{completely-bounded-description}, we describe some completely bounded multipliers on compact quantum groups of Kac type, beyond the coamenable case.
+In Section \ref{Bounded-vs-cb}, we compare the spaces of bounded maps and of completely bounded maps from $\L^1(\cal{M})$ into $\L^\infty(\cal{M})$ in the case of a von Neumann algebra $\cal{M}$.
 We show that in the case of a nonabelian von Neumann algebra $\mathcal{M}$, these norms are different.
-We equally examine observe the completely bounded Schur multiplies from $S^1$ into the space $\B(\ell^2)$ of bounded operators acting on the Hilbert space $\ell^2$.

-In Section \ref{summing-multipliers}, we examine the $\ell^p(S^p_d)$-summing (left or right) Fourier multipliers acting from $\L^\infty(\QG)$ into $\L^\infty(\QG)$ where $\QG$ is a co-amenable compact quantum group of Kac type.
+We equally examine the completely bounded Schur multiplies from $S^1$ into the space $\B(\ell^2)$ of bounded operators acting on the Hilbert space $\ell^2$.
+In Section \ref{summing-multipliers}, we examine the $\ell^p(S^p_d)$-summing (left or right) Fourier multipliers acting from $\L^\infty(\cal{M})$ into $\L^\infty(\cal{M})$ where $\cal{M}$ is a co-amenable Frobenius von Neumann algebra (e.g. a co-amenable compact quantum group of Kac type).

 In Section \ref{Entropy-capacity-I}, we investigate the relations between the capacities of a channel $T \co \L^1(\cal{M}) \to \L^1(\cal{M})$ and its extension $JT\E \co \L^1(\cal{N}) \to \L^1(\cal{N})$ where $J \co \cal{M} \to \cal{N}$ is a trace preserving unital normal $*$-injective homomorphism and where $\E$ is the associated conditional expectation.
 In Section \ref{Entropy-capacity}, we compute the minimal output entropy and we obtain the equality with the completely bounded minimal entropy.
 Finally, we obtain our sharp upper bound on the classical capacity.